Many people arrive here after several attempts to quit porn.

 5. Get accountability: the right kind

-Trying to quit in total secrecy is one of the most common reasons people fail.
-Shame thrives in isolation.
+Trying to quit in total secrecy is one of the most common reasons people struggle.
+Shame tends to become stronger in isolation.

 Healthy accountability means having someone who knows what you're working on and checks in regularly without judgment.
 Read our guide on how to find and work with an accountability partner to get this right.